-The Push Publishing feature allows you to Remotely Publish multiple types of content from one server to another server.
-You can use the same simple process and interface to Publish Content, Hosts and Folders, Dynamic plugins, Users and Content Types.
+The push publishing feature allows you to remotely publish various types of content from one server to another.
+You can use the same simple process and interface to publish content, hosts and folders, dynamic plugins, users and Content Types.

-To add Content to the Publishing Queue (Content that is scheduled to be Published), right-click on the content and select Push Publish from the menu.
+To add content to the Publishing Queue — i.e., the list of content that is scheduled to be published — the simplest method is to right-click on the content and select Push Publish from the menu.

 After selecting Push Publish, a popup displays with the following options:

-Only applies if Publish or Publish and Delete are selected (see above).
+Only applies if Push or Push Remove are selected (see above).

-Only applies if Delete or Publish and Delete are selected (see above).
+Only applies if Remove or Push Remove are selected (see above).

-Whenever you select Delete or Publish & Delete in the push publishing popup window, you schedule dotCMS to perform a Push to Delete on the specified Expire Date.
-At the specified date and time, dotCMS will unpublish and delete the pushed content from the receiving server.
+Whenever you select Remove or Push Remove in the Push Publish dialog, you schedule dotCMS to unpublish on the specified Expire Date.
+At the specified date and time, dotCMS will unpublish and delete the pushed content from the receiving Endpoint.

-Note that when you Push to Delete, it does not mean that the selected content will be reverted to an older version; instead this means that on the specified date and time, the content included in the push will no longer exist on the receiving server at all.
+- Instead, on the specified date and time the content included in the push will be removed from the receiving server, and will thus no longer exist on the receiving server at all.

-By default, dotCMS automatically remembers when Content was last pushed to each Environment (based on the Content modification date), and only actually pushes the content to an Environment if the Content has changed since the last Push.
-This prevents redundant Content pushes and allows you to push content without worrying about causing unnecessary network traffic, even if you don't know whether the content has actually changed.
+By default, dotCMS automatically remembers when content was last pushed to each environment (based on the content modification date), and only actually pushes the content to an environment if the content has changed since the last push to that environment.
+This prevents redundant content pushes and allows you to push content without worrying about causing unnecessary network traffic, even if you don't know whether the content has actually changed.

-The Force Push option disregards the modification date, pushing the Content regardless of whether or not it has changed since the last Push.
+The Force Push option disregards the modification date, pushing the content (and all its dependencies) regardless of whether or not any of it has changed since the last push.